 8. Bay Island Driftwood Museum

 Located in Kumarakom, the Bay Island Driftwood Museum features a vast collection of high-quality masterpieces of eminent artists.
 The collections here include the rare root sculptures carved out of driftwood that shored after traveling a long distance over the seas, forming art pieces that are awe-inspiring and enticing.
+This museum in Kottayam should be on your itinerary.

 Address: Chakranpadi, Vayitharamattom, Kottayam Kumarakom North.